 End a romantic relationship without any regrets: 15 ways

-Here are 15 effective ways to learn how to end a relationship without regrets:
+So, how to end a relationship without hurting?
+Here are 15 effective ways to learn ending a relationship without regrets:

 Recognize and accept the fact that breaking up is not an easy decision

-If you want to learn how to end a relationship without regrets, the very thing you have to do if you’ve made up your mind to break off the relationship is accepting that it is difficult.
+If you want to learn how to end relationship in a good way, the very thing you have to do if you’ve made up your mind to break off the relationship is accepting that it is difficult.

 Thus, it is a hard reality to accept.
 Balancing your expectations about how your partner will react to this, your own reaction, life after break up, are all crucial.